kisaragi-hiu/kisaragi-hiu.com/README.md

 ## Build process

+- Install packages needed for build:
+  - hugo
+  - p7zip, for creating the zip file to upload to Netlify
+  - nodejs, for npm
+  - npm
+  - sass (Dart Sass compiled to JavaScript and installed from npm)
-- Preprocess CSS with Pollen
+- Preprocess CSS with Sass
 - Build site with Hugo

 ## Requirements